Some Pain Doesn’t Go Away with Time: Understanding Trauma and Healing

 ✅ DBT (Dialectical Behavior Therapy)

-DBT helps you manage intense emotions, reduce self-harm urges, and build emotional safety step by step.
+DBT is useful for people who feel emotionally overwhelmed, numb, or reactive.
+It helps you manage intense emotions, reduce self-harm urges, and build emotional safety step by step.

 ✅ Mindfulness and Somatic Tools